Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model: Abstract

 We examine the prospect of observing genuine lepton number violating (LNV) signals at hadron colliders in the context of the Type~II seesaw mechanism.
 The model features smoking gun signals involving same-sign di-leptons and jets that may be the primary observable channel in certain regions of the parameter space.
-The flavour composition of final-state charged leptons in the minimal model is related to the origin of neutrino masses and is correlated with other rare processes, such as neutrinoless double beta decay.
-We review existing collider limits and provide sensitivity estimates from LNV signals at upcoming runs of the LHC, for zero and non-zero mass splittings between the scalar triplet components.
+The flavour composition of final-state charged leptons is related to the origin of neutrino masses and is correlated with other rare processes, such as neutrinoless double beta decay.
+We review existing collider limits and provide sensitivity estimates from LNV signals at upcoming LHC runs, including non-zero mass splittings between triplet components.

-{\bf Introduction.} A well-known feature of the Standard Model (SM) is the accidental conservation of total lepton number, $L$.
-The observation of non-zero neutrino masses, however, could imply the existence of new physics that violates lepton number.
-As formalised by Majorana~\cite{Majorana:1937vz}, a single real representation under the Lorentz group can describe massive neutrinos, with a mass term that must violate $L$ by two units.
-The most studied lepton number violating (LNV) process, sensitive both to light neutrino exchange and direct contributions from new physics, is neutrinoless double beta decay~($0\nu\beta\beta$)~\cite{Racah:1937qq}.
-Considerable experimental and theoretical efforts are currently underway to detect this smoking gun signal and to establish its connection to the light neutrinos~\cite{Vissani:1999tu} and new physics~\cite{Tello:2010am}; for a review, see~\cite{Dolinski:2019nrj}.
+{\bf Introduction.} A well-known feature of the Standard Model (SM) is the accidental conservation of total lepton number $L$.
+The observation of non-zero neutrino masses could imply the existence of $L$ number violating (LNV) new physics.
+According to Majorana~\cite{Majorana:1937vz}, a real representation under the Lorentz group can describe neutrinos with a $\Delta L = 2$ mass term.
+The most studied LNV process, sensitive to light neutrino exchange and new physics, is neutrinoless double beta decay~($0\nu\beta\beta$)~\cite{Racah:1937qq}.
+Considerable experimental and theoretical efforts are underway to detect such smoking gun signals and establish its connection to light neutrinos~\cite{Vissani:1999tu} and new physics~\cite{Tello:2010am}; for a review, see~\cite{Dolinski:2019nrj}.